 This ‘disruptive’ model is really part of the sharing economy.
 It stands to benefit many different partners in many different ways.
 Warehouses will no longer be liabilities, but instead, be a resource to be exploited and harnessed.
 This gives hope to run-down industrial zones as well.

 It’s Not Just Warehousing

 At the moment we’re predominantly seeing changes in the warehouse industry.
 However, there’s really no limit to this disruptive and sharing economy concept.
 We are likely, in time, to see further similar models emerging in every aspect of the supply chain from logistics to manufacturing.
 In this way, businesses will operate on a more modular basis and operate more effectively at the local level.

-However, for now it is exciting to see what is happening in warehousing because traditionally this has been a problematic area for supply chains.
-If we see success of the disruptive model in the warehouse arena, then we will see it elsewhere too (read our article Get Ready for Logistics Disruption in 2018 and Beyond).
-The warehouse will go from being a fixed and expensive cost, to a variable one.
+However, for now, it is exciting to see what is happening in warehousing because traditionally this has been a problematic area for supply chains.
+If we see the success of the disruptive model in the warehouse arena, then we will see it elsewhere too (read our article Get Ready for Logistics Disruption in 2018 and Beyond).
+The warehouse will go from being a fixed and expensive cost to a variable one.

 How Does this Work with Automation?

 Of course, we’re all watching as the likes of Amazon bring greater automation to warehousing.
 Do the two agendas conflict?